avantika10roy/Social_Media_Content_Generation/README.md

 Social_Media_Content_Generation/
-├── LICENSE                                # MIT License for the project ├── README.md                              # Executive summary of the project and results ├── changelog.txt                          # Contains the description of the chnages from the starting and done by whom ├── config                                 # Centralized Configuration module for the whole project │   ├── __init__.py
+├── LICENSE                                # MIT License for the project ├── README.md                              # Executive summary of the project and results ├── base_model_downoader.py                # Downloads SDXL Base Model
+├── changelog.txt                          # Contains the description of the changes from the starting and done by whom ├── config                                 # Centralized Configuration module for the whole project │   ├── __init__.py
 │   └── config.py